Electric wall mounted heaters aren’t just safer than portable types, they are also 100% energy efficient, unlike propane and natural gas units.

 Heaters with a timer function are perfect for the bedroom.
 You can set to warm the room as you are getting ready for bed.
 However, it won’t keep running throughout the night.
 Rooms that you only use for a certain period may also be more appropriate for timed units.
 This way the heater isn’t sucking power while the room is empty.

 Many newer wall heater models come with phone apps or remotes that allow you to set heating preferences based on temperature programs, set on/off schedules, and timers.

 Many electric wall heaters come with warranties to protect against manufacturer flaws.

-The more expensive the unit, the longer the warranty should last.
+The more expensive the heater the longer the warranty should last.

 Many companies offer additional or extended warranties for an extra cost.
-These may be worth looking into, especially for wall-insert units that require professional installation and more commitment.
+These may be worth looking into, especially for wall-insert units that require professional installation by an electrician and more commitment.

 How to Install an Electric Wall Heater